ajrockr/AssetManagement/README.md

 This is a tool developed for internal use.
 Built with the Symfony framework, this software allows you to intake assets, assign users, track repairs and store them in a virtual representation of physical storage.

 ## Installation
 I run our instance off of an ubuntu 22.04 server with NGINX and MariaDB.
-If you want to do the same, the supplied [install.sh](https://github.com/ajrockr/AssetManagement/blob/master/install.sh) file will install all necessary packages and enable NGINX and MariaDB.
+If you want to do the same, the supplied install.sh file will install all necessary packages and enable NGINX and MariaDB[^1].

 > [!WARNING]
 > I had errors when building the Node packages if I wasn't on NodeJS 20.